BitcoinQnA/Bitcoiner.Guide/azteco.md

 *Note that Azteco offers lightning and on-chain vouchers.
 In this guide, we will buy an on-chain voucher.*

 ### Physical Vendors
 The **best** way to acquire your Azteco voucher is through its network of vendors.
-Check Azteco [official resellers' map](https://azte.co/find_a_vendor) and see if you can trade cash for sats around you.
-This is the most private way to acquire vouchers as you can pay with cash and bypass request for identification.
+Check Azteco [official resellers' map](https://azte.co/find_a_vendor) and see if you can trade cash for sats in your local area.
+This is the most private way to acquire vouchers as you can pay with cash and bypass requests for identification.

 ### Order online from Azteco
 Azteco offers a hybrid online and in-person service, available in a variety of countries, that allows you to purchase Bitcoin vouchers.
 The service provides numerous payment methods, including cash, bank transfer, and credit card.
 Azteco has [cash-in locations](https://azte.co/pay-in-person) across several countries including Brazil, Colombia, Mexico, Peru, Chile, Costa Rica, South Africa, Ghana, Uganda, Zambia, and Ireland.

 Start by navigating to the [Pay-in-person](https://azte.co/pay-in-person) page.
 This page will provide you with all the necessary instructions to order your voucher online.
 You need to fill-up a form in order to get a bar code.
 Once you have this bar code you can go to any of the Azteco-affiliated physical locations.
 This physical vendor will scan your barcode and collect your payment.
 The vendor will communicate this transaction to Azteco.
 Once payment is confirmed, Azteco emails you the voucher.

+Choosing this alternative might require you to provide personal data, like your TaxID as used in Brazil, for instance.
+Ensure that you have thoroughly reviewed the requirements, as this service might closely resemble the Know Your Customer (KYC) exchanges.

 ### Online resellers
-If there aren't any Azteco vendors in your area, you can purchase a voucher online from [approved retailers](https://help.azte.co/article/8-buy-a-voucher-approved-retailers) like G2A or Kinguin.
-However, it's important to remember that online purchases will require an email address and potentially less private payment methods compared to cash transactions.
+If there aren't any Azteco vendors in your area, you can purchase a voucher online from [approved retailers](https://help.azte.co/article/97-buy-an-azteco-bitcoin-voucher-online-store) like G2A or Kinguin.
+However, it's important to remember that online purchases will require an email address/phone number and potentially less private payment methods compared to cash transactions.
+Providing such information like your phone number could potentially link your purchase to your personal identity.

 If you're keen on maintaining your privacy while shopping online, here are some strategies to consider:

 - Consider using an [email alias](https://simplelogin.io/).
 This tool allows you to disguise your actual email address, adding an extra layer of privacy.
+Note that some services may block or flag sign-ups from alias services.
+- If an online retailer requires your address for the purchase, you might use a fake address generator like [Prepostseo](https://www.prepostseo.com/tool/fake-address-generator) to create a fictitious one.
+Depending on the retailer's terms of service, providing false information could lead to issues or account termination.
+- Utilize a temporary phone number or "phone burner" if the retailer requires phone verification.
+Similar to the email aliases, some services may flag or block these numbers.
 - Purchase a [Paysafecard](www.paysafecard.com) at a local shop and use it for your online transactions.
 This way, you won't need to use your credit card information online.
 - If possible, ask a friend or family member to purchase the voucher on your behalf, and reimburse them in cash.
 This could help to preserve your anonymity.
-- Utilize a temporary phone number or "phone burner" if the retailer requires phone verification.
-- If an online retailer requires your address for the purchase, you might use a fake address generator like [Prepostseo](https://www.prepostseo.com/tool/fake-address-generator) to create a fictitious one.

 Once you have your voucher, it is time to redeem it.
 For reference, here is what the coupon looks like: